eclipse-iofog/documentation/architecture/k8s/README.md

 Microservices are definitions of a container and associated resources for the purposes of orchestrating containers on the edge.

-The Microservice CR YAML specification will be available when it is supported.

 ###### Public Ports

 Public Ports describe externally accessible endpoints for Microservices.
 They are facilitated by the ECN's Routers and Port Manager.

 Public Ports allow bi-directional traffic to Microservices at the edge without the need to create firewall rules for inbound traffic in the edge network.

-The Public Port CR YAML specification will be available when it is supported.
+The Microservice CR YAML specification will be available when it is supported.

 ## Routes